swttt/com.swttt.sabnzbd/README.md

 Current features:
   - Pause and resume within flows
   - Logging download speed in insights
+  - Flow trigger based on new download added
+  - Edit settings and polling rate after the device is added

 Usage examples:
   - When watching TV(iptv, streams, netflix etc.), pause your downloads
   - Only download during the night (or other timers)
   - Only download when nobody is home
+  - If a new download is added say "A new download arrived on your server!" or do something else.
   - Well, you can think of some more examples right? ;)

 Known issues: